cgarwood82/Plus4-Wiki/content/mainline-klipper-kalico/README.md

 KIAUH should automatically install all the required modules and start the services for you.

-After everything is installed, we can move your backed up configurations over to the new setup:
+After everything is installed, you can move your backed up configurations over to the new setup:
 Copy your `printer.cfg` and `gcode_macros` to `~/printer_data/config`